gareth/live_f1-core/README.txt

+# @markup rdoc

-= live_f1
+= LiveF1

-* FIXME (url)
+* TODO: URL

-== DESCRIPTION:
+== DESCRIPTION

 LiveF1 provides an API to receive data from the official live timing servers.
-It uses the same data that's streamed to the live timing applet at www.formula1.com/live_timing/ - and needs you to have a corresponding account to decrypt the stream - but enables you to have a more fine-grained access to the numbers.
+It uses the same data that's streamed to the live timing applet at www.formula1.com/live_timing - and needs you to have a corresponding account to decrypt the stream - but enables you to have a more fine-grained access to the numbers.

-== FEATURES:
+== FEATURES

 * Connects to the live timing stream and reports timing events which are detected

-== SYNOPSIS:
+== SYNOPSIS

 At this stage of development there isn't much of an external API.
 Take a look at the features or dig into the code to find out more.

-== REQUIREMENTS:
+== REQUIREMENTS

 * Ruby 1.9.x

-== INSTALL:
+== INSTALL

 The project uses Bundler, so get all the development dependencies with a simple

   $ bundle install

-== DEVELOPERS:
+== DEVELOPERS

-After checking out the source, run:
+After checking out the source, run

   $ rake newb

 This task will install any missing dependencies, run the tests/specs, and generate the RDoc.

-== LICENSE:
+== LICENSE

 (The MIT License)